marcoshidalgonunes/postgres-kafka-connect/README.md

 # postgres-kafka-connect

-Demo of how to stream tables from Postgres to Kafka/KSQL back to Postgres with custom Kakfka Connector.
+Demo of how to stream tables from Postgres to Kafka/KSQL back to Postgres using source and sink Kafka connectors.

 It is based in [Maria Patterson demo](https://github.com/mtpatter/postgres-kafka-demo/tree/master) of how to stream tables from Postgres to Kafka/KSQL back to Postgres, with some adjustments for PostgreSQL data persistence and connect to Kafka with external tools.